LukeShortCloud/rootpages/src/administration/operating_systems.rst

 This is an extremely biased list of the best distribution for each use case.

 -  Alternative to Chrome OS = 1.
 ArnoldTheBats Chromium OS 2.
 CloudReady 3.
+Ubuntu Web Remix 4.
 GalliumOS
 -  Alternative to macOS = 1. elementary OS 2.
 Fedora 3.
 Xubuntu
 -  Alternative to Windows = Zorion OS
 -  Arm single-board computer (SBC) = Debian